 Vegetarian dietLacto-ovovegetarian; Semi-vegetarian; Partial vegetarian; Vegan; Lacto-vegetarian

-A vegetarian diet is a meal plan made up of foods that come mostly from plants.
-These include vegetables, fruits, whole grains, legumes, seeds, and nuts.
-A vegetarian diet has little or no animal products.
+A vegetarian diet does not include any meat, poultry, or seafood.
+It is a meal plan made up of foods that come mostly from plants.
+These include:

-- Lacto-vegetarian: Diet consists of plant foods plus some or all dairy products.
+- Lacto-vegetarian: Includes plant foods plus some or all dairy products.

-- Lacto-ovovegetarian: Diet consists of plant foods, dairy products, and eggs.
+- Lacto-ovo vegetarian: Includes plant foods, dairy products, and eggs.

-- Semi- or partial vegetarian: Diet consists of plant foods and may include chicken or fish, dairy products, and eggs.
+- Semi- or partial vegetarian: Includes plant foods and may include chicken or fish, dairy products, and eggs.
 It does not include red meat.